wiidotmom/bundlepacks/README.md

-# bundlepacks
+# 🎒 bundlepacks

-🎒 Turn your bundles into backpacks!
+Turn your bundles into backpacks!

+## Features

+- All bundles now provide 1 armor point and are equippable
+  - Dyed bundles are supported

+## Coming Soon

+- Upgrade your bundlepacks with a chestplate for more armor points!
+  - Armor trims will be supported

+For use with Polymer & other server-side mods, see https://polymer.pb4.eu/latest/user/resource-pack-custom-assets/